siliconcompiler/siliconcompiler/README.md

 python -m pip install -e .
 ```

-# External Dependencies
+# External Tool Dependencies

 Installation instructions for all external tools can be found in the
 [Tools](https://docs.siliconcompiler.com/en/latest/reference_manual/tools.html) section
 of the reference manual.

-# Tool Installation

 We have included shell setup scripts (Ubuntu) for most of the supported tools.
-See the
-[./setup](./setup) directory for a complete set of scripts.
+See the [./setup](./setup) directory for a complete set of scripts.

 # Contributing